Neural Natural Language Processing for Long Texts: A Survey on Classification and Summarization: Introduction

-Before the rise of DNNs, traditional machine learning methods were typically used for executing NLP tasks.
-For instance, Latent Dirichlet Allocation (LDA) \cite{dirichet} is a popular unsupervised learning method that categorizes documents into $k$ topics, according to their \textit{tokens}.
-Tokens in this case would be individual words, but for other algorithms may be sentences, expressions, or subwords \cite{tokens}.
-The concept of tokens serves as a building block in defining more complex textual structures, such as \textit{n-grams} \cite{ngrams}.
-These are continuous sequences of $n$ tokens, which can be exploited by NLP algorithms to capture the context and/or the sequential dependencies within text.
-For a comprehensive coverage of relevant traditional approaches, the reader is referred to \cite{korde}.
+Although other important tasks are also relevant to long documents (e.g., question answering, machine translation, information retrieval, topic modelling, etc.), the selected three tasks encompass a wide range of document analysis needs, play fundamental roles in handling large volumes of textual data and have direct applicability to diverse industries/domains, while they have been extensively studied and complement each other in terms of practical use.
+Overall, they jointly provide a balance between technical feasibility, practical applicability and user-centric impact, thus serving as suitable demonstrators for state-of-the-art (SoA) neural architectures designed for long document analysis.

-Despite the presence of review papers discussing the development, methodology and applications of NLP tasks in general \cite{kowasari} \cite{torfi} \cite{chai}, or in specific thematic fields \cite{nielker} \cite{qian} \cite{gupta} \cite{hussein}, there are currently no survey/review articles discussing and aggregating recent research on long document NLP using DNNs.
-To remedy such gaps in existing literature, this article specifically focuses on long document NLP.
-It overviews the relevant neural building blocks and systematically reviews existing solutions to three main NLP tasks for long documents (classification, summarization, sentiment analysis).
-It then identifies current challenges, discussing how they impact long document NLP and presents existing ways to circumvent them.
-The goal of this article is two-fold: i) to make the barrier of entry for this relatively very young section of active research more accessible to the community, and ii) to aggregate common issues and solutions in various common NLP tasks, in the domain of long-document analysis.
+Despite the presence of review papers discussing the development, methodology and applications of NLP tasks in general \cite{kowasari} \cite{torfi} \cite{chai}, or in specific thematic fields \cite{nielker} \cite{qian} \cite{gupta} \cite{hussein}, there are currently no survey/review articles discussing and aggregating recent DNN solutions for long document analysis across tasks.
+To remedy such gaps in existing literature, this article specifically focuses on document-level analysis for the three selected NLP tasks (classification, summarization, sentiment analysis).
+Unlike other review papers, particular emphasis is given to how the relevant neural building blocks and architectures operate, equipping this article with an additional tutorial value.
+From the survey point-of-view, existing solutions to the three NLP tasks under examination are systematically reviewed, while current challenges are subsequently identified and discussed along with common ways to circumvent them.
+The methods and algorithms that have been selected tackle the peculiarities of long documents; not text classification, summarization or sentiment analysis in general.
+Overall, the goal of this article is two-fold: i) to make the barrier of entry for this relatively young section of active research more accessible, and ii) to aggregate common issues and solutions across multiple document-level long text NLP tasks, thus encouraging cross-pollination of research and ideas.